Erdk/introtoprofiling/README.md

 - zipkin (`docker run -d -p 9411:9411 openzipkin/zipkin` or `wget -O zipkin.jar 'https://search.maven.org/remote_content?g=io.zipkin.java&a=zipkin-server&v=LATEST&c=exec' && java -jar zipkin.jar`)
 - (optional) go pprof

+# Introduction

-# 1. "Throw against the wall and see what sticks"
+# "Throw against the wall and see what sticks"

 `gprof`, `perf` and `callgrind` (part of `valgrind` suite) are relatively easy to use without any changes to the code.
 Thanks to this it's easy to use them with your application to get an overview on what's going on, what are the most frequently called functions and in which functions application spends most of the time.
 The penalty for ease of use is performance hit related to the tracing of the whole application, and relatively low granularity. `gprof` is the oldest of those applications, I've included it because it widely available (and maybe because of historical reasons).
 Most likely you'll be more satisfied with `perf` (in terms of functionality and performance) or with `valgrind`, when 100% correctness of the result is more important than execution time.